 With components selected, Schematic Design brings the product's circuitry to life.
 This involves:

-The deliverable is a schematic diagram—the hardware’s blueprint.
-This step is where precision meets creativity, laying the groundwork for the physical product.
+The deliverable is a schematic diagram—the hardware's blueprint.
+This step is where precision meets creativity, laying the groundwork for the physical product and for subsequent PCB design and fabrication services.

 Stage 5: PCB Layout: